Bennett Barouch, Senior Software Executive

 Engineer, Circuit design automation

 Created software that was novel at that time – making the mouse cursor track plotted graphs and read out specific data points.
 Designed and implemented a hierarchical design language for analog ciruits.
 Became the founding manager of an inter-departmental group to establish standard tools and processes across a globally distributed software company that grew largely by acquisition of disparate product lines, technologies, and cultures.
 Supported use of and provided some debugging of the AT&T C++ pre-processor when that was state of the art.
 Participated in an ANSI standards meeting for C++, brought in the company's first-ever performance analysis tool, major contributor to design of company-wide product documentation standards and development processes.
+My team of about a half dozen people was leveraged across the work of about 2,000 engineers.

 Hughes Aircraft Micro-Electronics Center, Carlsbad, CA